 Getting there is another matter.
 The First Class Terminal is designed for passengers originating in Frankfurt, so it is separated from the rest of the airport.
 I landed in Frankfurt from a connecting flight in London, so I cleared immigration and took a pretty long walk to my private terminal.

-After exiting baggage claim, I made a left turn and walked past the taxi waiting area before spying the FCT.
+After exiting baggage claim, I made a left turn and walked past the taxi waiting area before spying the Lufthansa First Class Terminal.

 The main entrance to the terminal is on the upper level of the building, which is where you’d enter if you’re dropped off by car.
 Instead, I made my way to a “secret” door on the lower level and took an elevator up to reception.